BruthYU/MELO-V2/README.md

 We would like to thank the following individuals and organizations for their contributions to this project:
 ```
 Huggingface: for their support of the PEFT community and their development of the PEFT framework (https://github.com/huggingface/peft)
 MELO: for the development of the open-source library MELO which inspired our work (https://github.com/ECNU-ICALK/MELO)
+EasyEdit: for the development of the open-source Dataset (https://github.com/zjunlp/EasyEdit)
+DreamBooth: for the development of the open-source Dataset (https://github.com/google/dreambooth)
 ```